The Abortion Pill

 - is currently being treated with long-term corticosteroid therapy (medications)

-- has had an allergic reaction to mifepristone, misoprostol, or similar drugs
+- has had an allergic reaction to the drugs used in the abortion pill, or similar drugs

 - has bleeding problems or is taking anticoagulant (blood-thinning) drug products